benthor/pycw/README.md

 ## Issues/ToDos

+* old version was missing essential characters and pauses were too long (fixed)
-* clean up the code
+* clean up & document the code (somewhat fixed)
 * command line flags for WPM configuration missing (for now, edit the top of the file)
 * letter/word spacing currently hardcoded
 * sometimes audio stream terminates early. code includes dirty hacks to try and prevent this

 ## Internals

-* native sine signal generation (no fucking wav files like every other tool out there, ugh)
+* native sine signal synthesis (no fucking wav files like every other tool out there, ugh)
 * logistic sigmoid function for edge smoothing
 * treats newlines as whitespace (acoustically)
 * prints "_" for non-translatable characters, treats as whitespace